Loader

 Hello,

-The SLCC has designed a day of programming on September 30 that will honour the survivors of Indian Residential School system, and hold close the spirit of those children who didn’t make it home.
-Proud Partner CIBC has helped us make September 30 free admission for anyone who wishes to attend the SLCC to listen and learn.
-The Fairmont Chateau Whistler and the Resort Municipality of Whistler graciously provide support for programming on this important day of commemoration.
+The SLCC has designed a day of programming on September 30th that will honour the children, survivors and families of the Indian Residential School system, and enable us all to listen and learn from living voices of the Sḵwx̱wú7mesh and Líl̓wat7úl.
+Proud Partner CIBC has helped make September 30th free admission to visitors and residents.
+The Resort Municipality of Whistler (RMOW) and the Government of Canada graciously provide support for programming on this important day of commemoration.

 We invite you to experience the SLCC as part of your learning journey, and action in reconciliation.
-Please be gentle in your journey, for many of the Ambassadors these stories are of their lost auntie, uncle or friend who never came home, and may be too fragile to surface.
 Whether you visit us on September 30th, or choose to come another day, you will be welcomed with love, ancient stories, and youthful voices.

 Huy Chexw (thank you) Wa Chexw Yuu (take care)– Squamish Language